Mikerniker/100_Days_of_Python/Day78/README.md

 years = dt_index.year
 ```
 - To convert the years to decades, use floor division (aka integer division) vs regular division, the result is rounded down.
-- To conver to decade: Use the floor division by 10 and then multiplication by 10 to convert the release year to the release decade:
+- To convert to decade: Use the floor division by 10 and then multiplication by 10 to convert the release year to the release decade:
 ```
 decades = years//10*10
 data_clean['Decade'] = decades